SS Shalom: Exterior design

 Shalom was designed according to the principles of the era, with engines placed two-thirds aft and two slim funnels placed side-by side instead of the large traditional funnels.
 The funnel design in particular resembled SS Rotterdam of Holland America Line and SS Canberra of P&O, both of which were still under construction at the time Shalom was being designed.
 Her hull and superstructure design were optimized for transatlantic traffic, with the promenade decks entirely glass-enclosed.

 In original livery Shalom was almost entirely white, with an all-white hull and superstructure and white funnels with only small black bands around them, with the ZIM Lines logo between them.
 Originally her name and homeport were written on her hull in both Latin and Hebrew alphabet.
 When she entered service for German Atlantic Line, the name Hanseatic was written with large letters on her bow, arguably unbalancing her profile.
 In Home Lines service she received yellow funnels and a yellow radar mast, with the name written in the bow in somewhat smaller typeface.

-The 1982 refit radically altered the ship's profile, when the original slim funnels were replaced with a single large one, and the outer decks between the bridge and the funnel were built in.
+The 1982 refit radically altered the ship's profile, when the original slim funnels were replaced with a single large -esque funnel, and the outer decks between the bridge and the funnel were built in.
 Additionally, a bulbous bow was added below the waterline, improving the ship's sea-keeping abilities.
 During the refit, the ship's livery was also altered, with the new funnel painted in blue and white, while a white decorative ribbon was added to her hull.
 The exact same livery was maintained as Regent Sun, with the Regency Cruises funnel symbol replacing that of Royal Cruise Line.